Illinois 11th Congressional District: Diversifying Metro district. In 2024, voted D+11%. Democratic peak: D+15 in 2020.

 Illinois' 11th stretches from Chicago's southwest side into DuPage County suburbs, blending dense urban precincts with working-class collar communities.
 The D+18.4 margin in 2024 reflects a coalition anchored by Latino voters and organized labor.

-The demographics suggest why.
-A population of 831,733, a 64% non-Hispanic-white share, and a median household income of $103,951 situate the district in the broader realignment patterns of recent cycles.
+A population of 831,733, a 64% non-Hispanic-white share, and a median household income of $103,951 describe the district.

 Compare two places, side by side